DartZenDev/DartZen/README.md

 ## 📖 Documentation

-- [DartZen Contract Model](docs/dartzen_contract_model.md) — The canonical reference for shared meaning between client and server.
+- [DartZen Contract Model](docs/dartzen_contract_model.md) — Defines the shared contract and semantic language between client and server.
-- [Development Workflow](docs/development_workflow.md) — Setup, scripts, and contribution process.
+- [Development Workflow](docs/development_workflow.md) — Describes how the repository is developed, tested, and maintained.
-- [Versioning and Releases](docs/versioning_and_releases.md) — Policy on independent versioning and SemVer.
+- [Versioning and Releases](docs/versioning_and_releases.md) — Explains how independent versioning and SemVer are applied in DartZen.
+- [Infrastructure Philosophy](docs/infrastructure_philosophy.md) — Clarifies how DartZen interacts with physical systems while keeping the domain pure.
+- [Identity Model Philosophy](docs/identity_model_philosophy.md) — Establishes identity as a stable domain concept, independent of authentication details.

 ## 📦 Repository Structure